Analog vs Digital Phone Lines: Differences, Advantages, Applications

 Practical Applications of Analog and Digital Phone Lines

 Small businesses, such as shops and restaurants, with low call volumes and minimal need for advanced features, may opt for analog phone lines.
-Industries that rely on traditional fax machines also use analog phone lines since many of the protocols used for traditional fax communication were built around analog characteristics.
+Industries that rely on traditional fax machines also use analog lines since many of the protocols used for traditional fax communication were built around analog characteristics.

 Meanwhile, digital phone lines have widespread applications.
 Since they can support VoIP systems and video conferencing, they’re ideal for modern office environments.
 Call centers also rely on digital phone lines to manage high call volumes efficiently.